 - To create a PLL or DLL master, create a UniPHY memory interface IP core.
 To make the PLL and/or DLL interface appear at the top-level in the core, on the PHY Settings tab in the parameter editor, set the PLL Sharing Mode and/or DLL Sharing Mode to Master. - To create a PLL or DLL slave, create a second UniPHY memory interface IP core.
-To make the PLL and/or DLL interface appear at the top-level in the core, on the PHY Settings tab set the PLL Sharing Mode and/or DLL Sharing Mode to Slave. - 3.
-Connect the PLL and/or DLL sharing interfaces by following the appropriate step, below: - For cores generated with Megawizard Plug-in Manager: connect the PLL and/or DLL interface ports between the master and slave cores in your wrapper RTL.
+To make the PLL and/or DLL interface appear at the top-level in the core, on the PHY Settings tab set the PLL Sharing Mode and/or DLL Sharing Mode to Slave. - Connect the PLL and/or DLL sharing interfaces by following the appropriate step, below: - For cores generated with Megawizard Plug-in Manager: connect the PLL and/or DLL interface ports between the master and slave cores in your wrapper RTL.
 When using PLL sharing, connect the afi\clk, afi\half\clk, and afi\reset\n outputs from the UniPHY PLL master to the afi\clk, afi\half\clk, and afi\reset\in inputs on the UniPHY PLL slave - For cores generated with Qsys, connect the PLL and/or DLL interface in the Qsys GUI.
-When using PLL sharing, connect the afi\clk, afi\half\clk, and afi\reset interfaces from the UniPHY PLL master to the afi\clk\in, afi\half\clk\in, and afi\reset\in interfaces on the UniPHY PLL slave.
-You can connect only one slave to the master using the GUI; if you want to connect multiple slaves to one master, you must edit the generated RTL code manually. - The master .qip file must appear before the slave .qip file in the Quartus II Settings File (.qsf) when using Megawizard, or in the Qsys system file (.qip) when using Qsys.
+When using PLL sharing, connect the afi\clk, afi\half\clk, and afi\reset interfaces from the UniPHY PLL master to the afi\clk\in, afi half clk in, and afi reset in interfaces on the UniPHY PLL slave. - Qsys supports only one-to-one conduit connections in the patch panel.
+To share a PLL from a Uniphy PLL master with multiple slaves, you should replicate the number of PLL sharing conduit interfaces in the Qsys patch panel by choosing Number of PLL sharing interfaces in the parameter editor.